Free cookie consent management tool by TermsFeed

 Plan your trip to Jeongeup and discover the best activities and attractions this destination has to offer.
 From guided tours to outdoor adventures, experience the top-rated highlights that make Jeongeup unforgettable.

-What would you recommend to travelers visiting Jeongeup?
-Leave your tip for them!
+Have you been to Jeongeup?
+Leave your tip for fellow travelers, they’ll surely appreciate it!

 Jeongeup, located in Gyeongsangbuk-do province, South Korea, offers several interesting attractions for visitors.
 Some popular ones include the Jeongeup City Hall Park, which features a beautiful garden and an observatory; the Jeongeup Museum of Contemporary Art, showcasing modern art from both Korean and international artists; and the Seobu River, known for its scenic views and recreational activities.